temporalio/temporal-polyglot/README.md

 Hello from Java Workflow: 7
 Hello from Java Workflow: 8
 Hello from Java Workflow: 9
-Java SimpleActivity - hello from: GoWorkflow
+Java SimpleActivity - hello from: GoWorkflow Query result: This is a simple Go Workflow
 ```

 2) Look at the results of our Java workflow, you should get: